-Emancipated minors and members ages 18 and over have rights under advance directive laws.
+Emancipated minors and members age 18 and older have rights under advance directive laws.
 An advance directive talks about making a living will.
 A living will says you may not want medical care if you have a serious illness or injury and may not get better.
 To make sure you get the kind of care you want if you're too sick to decide for yourself, you can sign a living will.
 This is a type of advance directive.
-It's a paper telling your doctor and your family what kinds of care you don't want if you're seriously ill or injured.
+It's a paper that tells your doctor and your family what kinds of care you don't want if you're seriously ill or injured.